 anything stable (unless you call the desert stable, and even that erodes away

-through the ages).
+in a one-way process through the ages).

 And that is the general scheme in a